Infectious Disease Fellowship

 How to Apply

-The deadline for Infectious Diseases Fellowship program applications is December 31 each year.
+The deadline for Infectious Disease Fellowship program applications is December 31 each year.
 Interviews take place each August through November for positions beginning in July.
 If you are selected for an interview, we will contact you via email.

-If you have questions about the Infectious Diseases Fellowship, please contact Carole Salvato, program coordinator, at email@example.com or at 516-663-2842.
+If you have questions about the Infectious Disease Fellowship, please contact Carole Salvato, program coordinator, at email@example.com or at 516-663-2842.
 Our program is located at 222 Station Plaza North, Suite 432, in Mineola, New York.